-Operate in a manner that preserves and protects the water resources of the Island.
+Require utilities to operate in a manner that preserves and protects the water resources of the Island.

 Map public water systems service areas and evaluate modifications to their system boundaries based on maintaining sufficient and sustainable capacity to meet the present and future needs of the service area.